-- A. Domestic Violence Center Fund (G.S.
-50B-9) - 1.
+- A. Sexual Assault and Rape Crisis Center Fund (G.S.
+143B-394.21) - 1.
 This fund is established within the State Treasury and administered by CFWYI.
-It is used to make grants to centers for victims of domestic violence and to the North Carolina Coalition Against Domestic Violence (NCCADV). - 2.
-The fund is the primary source of state funding for domestic violence centers.
+It is used to make grants to centers for victims of sexual assault and rape crisis and to the North Carolina Coalition Against Sexual Assault (NCCASA). - 2.
+The fund is the primary source of state funding for sexual assault and rape crisis centers.
 Services that must be provided with these funds include a hotline, transportation services, community education programs, daytime services, and call forwarding during the night. - 3.
-To be eligible to receive funds, a domestic violence center shall: - a.
+To be eligible to receive funds, a sexual assault or rape crisis center shall: - a.
 Have been in operation on the preceding July 1 and continue to be in operation; - b.
-Offer a hotline, transportation services, community education, daytime services, and call forwarding during the night; - c.
-Be a nonprofit corporation or a local government entity; and - d.
-Fulfill other criteria established by DOA. - 4.
-The fund shall be administered in accordance with the provisions of the Executive Budget Act.
-DOA shall make quarterly grants to each eligible domestic violence center and to NCCADV, with each grant recipient receiving the same amount. - B. Marriage License Fees (MLF) (G.S.
-161-11.2): These court system collections are disbursed quarterly to recipients that receive funds from the Domestic Violence Center Fund.
-The same criteria for eligibility and service delivery apply. - C. Divorce Filing Fees (DFF) (G.S.
-7A-305(a)(2)): These court system collections are disbursed quarterly to recipients that receive funds from the Domestic Violence Center Fund.
-The same criteria for eligibility and service delivery apply. - D. Family Violence Prevention and Services Act (FVPSA) - 1.
-The primary federal funding stream dedicated to the support of emergency shelter and related assistance for victims of domestic violence and their children. - 2.
-The FVPSA program is committed to: - a.
-Providing shelter and other supportive services for victims and their children.
+Offer a hotline, transportation services, community education programs, daytime services and call forwarding during the night; - c.
+Be a nonprofit corporation or a local government entity; - d.
+Have a mission statement that clearly specifies rape crisis services are provided; - e.
+Act in support of victims of rape or sexual assault by providing assistance to ensure victims' interests are represented in law enforcement and legal proceedings and support and referral services are provided in medical and community settings; and - f.
+Fulfill other criteria established by DOA. - B. The fund shall be administered in accordance with the provisions of the Executive Budget Act.
+DOA shall make quarterly grants to each eligible sexual assault or rape crisis center and to NCCASA. - C. Funds shall be distributed in two shares.
+NCCASA and sexual assault or rape crisis centers whose services are confined to sexual assault or rape crisis shall receive an equal share of thirty-five percent (35%) of the funds.
+Organizations whose services include both sexual or rape crisis and domestic violence services shall receive an equal share of remaining sixty- five (65%) of the funds.